Tug O' War is a Fun Game to Play With Your Dog

 10. When you are done playing, put the toy away until next time.
 You control the good stuff.

-Pat Miller, CPDT, is Whole Dog Journal’s Training Editor.
-Miller lives in Hagerstown, Maryland, site of her Peaceable Paws training center.
-Pat is also author of The Power of Positive Dog Training; Positive Perspectives: Love Your Dog, Train Your Dog; Positive Perspectives II: Know Your Dog, Train Your Dog, and the brand-new Play with Your Dog.
+Pat Miller is Whole Dog Journal’s Training Editor.
+She is the author of The Power of Positive Dog Training; Positive Perspectives: Love Your Dog, Train Your Dog; Positive Perspectives II: Know Your Dog, Train Your Dog, and the brand-new Play with Your Dog.